 Explore one of the most far-flung and fascinating landscapes Iceland has to offer on this photo expedition of the Highlands.
 Check availability by choosing a date.

-This three-day photo tour starts early when you are collected from your pick-up point in Reykjavík; you will get to know your group and guides as you make your way along the South Coast towards the highlands.
+This three-day photo tour starts early when you will be picked up in Reykjavík; you will get to know your group and guides as you make your way along the South Coast towards the highlands.
 The drive promises to be just as thrilling as the destination as you pass waterfalls, glaciers and stunning rock formations.

 Although weather and road conditions will dictate the route a little, you are likely to start by visiting two stunning crater lakes: Bláhylur and Ljótipollur.
 Bláhylur translates to ‘the blue lake’, and it is named for its vivid azure colouration, whereas Ljótipolur means ‘the Ugly Puddle’, in spite of its unreal beauty and impressive contrasts between its red slopes and sapphire waters.